- It’s possible to have rheumatoid arthritis and test negative for the protein rheumatoid factor.

 - chronic fatigue syndrome

-RA can also be confused with osteoarthritis, which is not an autoimmune disease, but is caused by wear and tear of joints.
+RA can also be confused with osteoarthritis, which isn’t an autoimmune disease.
+It’s instead caused by wear and tear of joints.